 San Juanico, Baja California Sur 23812

-CASALAVA is a WAVE FRONT modern home in the desert of the southern Baja California peninsula, strategically located on the premier surf spots in the region, 3rd and 4th Points of Punta Pequeña (aka Scorpion Bay).
-Located 1 mile south of the fishing pueblo of San Juanico, Baja California Sur, the property encompasses 2.4 acres at 50m x 200m (164ft x 656ft) with 164 ft of Oceanfront and wide open desert out the back.
+CASALAVA at Punta Pequeña is a WAVE FRONT modern home on the Pacific coast of the southern Baja California peninsula in a unique environment of the Sea and Desert.
+It is strategically located on the premier surf spots in the region, 3rd and 4th Points of Punta Pequeña (aka Scorpion Bay) - 1 mile south of the fishing pueblo of San Juanico, Baja California Sur.
+The property encompasses 2.4 acres at 50m x 200m (164ft x 656ft) with 164 ft of Oceanfront and wide open desert out the back.

-The rear of the property is one acre of natural desert landscape.
-"Tallo" fencing (a durable local traditional material made from Date palms) surrounds the spacious parking & garage area with a storage zone for RVs/trailers or off-road toys.
+"Tallo" fencing (a durable local, traditional material made from Date palms) surrounds the spacious parking & garage area with a storage zone for RVs/trailers or off-road toys.
 An arched, stone-covered pergola provides shaded parking outside the large, 2-bay, 25'x27' (675sq ft) garage.
 A walled courtyard surrounds the garden with a mix of desert and other drought-tolerant exotics, palms, and ground cover of multi-colored lava gravel.
 Patio paving, columns, and arched structures are clad in local flagstone.